 https://medium.com/@tiffanylin_12639/how-to-get-into-usc-film-school-without-really-trying-5a934882b467

 Saying “yes” to partaking in dance classes in 3rd grade was probably the best decision I’ve made in my short 17-year old life.
 So far.
 At first, I was that one kid who just couldn’t look up from the floor, for fear that looking at the audience would cost mistakes.
 Whenever my parents offered constructive criticism, a go-to response of mine was “you don’t know what you’re talking about!” because I didn’t want to face the fact that I was a terrible performer.
-Of course I came around eventually, after comparing my performances with others’.
+Of course, I came around eventually, after comparing my performances with others’.

 Slowly but surely, I pushed myself to leave my comfort zone in order to deliver the best possible performance, fully throwing myself into learning how to steel and melt my body to the rhythm, and to channel concepts like emancipation through facial expressions.
 I pestered my coaches about how I could improve, watched countless tutorials and performances on Youtube, and spent extra hours to train myself at home.
-It quickly became my main outlet for self expression and creativity, as well as a major source of solace.
+It quickly became my main outlet for self-expression and creativity, as well as a major source of solace.
 Stress is left by the door every time I step foot into the studio, grins quickly replacing frowns as I meet my coaches and friends.
 That’s not all, though.

 Being a dancer exposed me to something far greater, this being the significance of unity in diversity.
 It was on full display in the dance community - workshops and competitions united individuals of all backgrounds through a shared passion, where everyone is welcomed no matter differences in race, sexuality, upbringing, whatever.
 It was a refreshing sight to behold and felt like a second home, having grown up in a country that, in my opinion, holds this phrase as a motto ironically.
 Each with distinct experiences and styles, we all had something new to bring to the table, and were all unquestionably accepted.
 In this, the idea of harmony through the embrace of each other’s identities was solidified, now held especially near and dear to my heart.